stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/integrationconfig.md

 # Configuring Managed Namespaces and ServiceAccounts in IntegrationConfig

-Bill the cluster admin can use `IntegrationConfig` to configure how `Tenant-Operator` manages the cluster.
+Bill is a cluster admin who can use `IntegrationConfig` to configure how `Tenant-Operator` manages the cluster.

-By default Tenant-Operator watches all namespaces and will enforce all the governing policies on them.
+By default, Tenant-Operator watches all namespaces and will enforce all the governing policies on them.

 ```bash
 oc create namespace stakater-test
 Error from server (Cannot Create namespace stakater-test without label stakater.com/tenant.
 User: Bill): admission webhook "vnamespace.kb.io" denied the request: Cannot CREATE namespace stakater-test without label stakater.com/tenant.
 User: Bill
 ```

-If Bill wants to ignore namespaces with certain prefixes e.g. `openshift`, `kube`, than Bill would simply have to add them in integration config:
+If Bill wants to ignore namespaces with certain prefixes like `openshift`, `kube`, then Bill would simply add them in integration config:

 ```yaml
 apiVersion: tenantoperator.stakater.com/v1alpha1